tommifloor/pinterest-data-pipeline693/README.md

 # Pinterest Data Pipeline

 The goal of this project is to demonstrate a practical understanding of data engineering principles for the [AiCore Data Engineering Bootcamp](https://www.theaicore.com/launch/data-engineering), an introductory training course for data engineers.
-To do so, we will construct a data pipeline for processing data based on data resembling the social media website Pinterest.
+To do so, we will construct a hypothetical data pipeline the social media website Pinterest.

-The project has two main components:

-- A `batch workflow` that processes Pinterest data in bulk on a daily schedule.
-- A `streaming workflow` that processes the same data in real-time, as the data is occuring.

-The data infrastructure will be built primarily on the `AWS` and `Databricks` services.

 This document will attempt to breakdown and describe the infrastructure of the pipeline and the services used in its construction.